ShweataNHegde/snh_blog_site/src/about.md

 ---
-title: "IndiaAsksWhy -- A Science Podcast for Curious Minds."
+title: "IndiaAsksWhy"
 layout: layouts/about.njk
-des: "Utsuka and Jigyasa love asking questions!
-Join them on a curiosity-driven journey to explore the world!"
+des: "A science podcast for young and curious minds!"
 ---